AnnotationSro/java-annotation-mapper/README.md

 </dependency>
 ```

-# Simple example with spring support
+## How does it create mapper?
-Then, define a Mapper interface (or abstract class) describing the mapping you want:
+Define Mapper interface (or abstract class) describing the mapping you want.
+Follow example is with Spring support:

 ```java
 @JamMapper